Westchester County DWI Attorneys

 - Driving While Ability Impaired by Drugs & Alcohol - In New York State, drivers are strictly prohibited from operating a motor vehicle while impaired by the combined influence of alcohol and any drug or controlled substance.
 The Westchester County District Attorney's Office takes these charges seriously and it's important that you have an experienced Westchester DWI defense attorney to protect your rights.

 DUI charges can be overwhelming.
 Our Westchester County DUI defense lawyers can help you navigate your options.
 Schedule a FREE case review today to see how!
+Give us a call today.

 The Child Passenger Protection Act & Leandra's Law